 Ankylosing spondylitis (AS) is a chronic inflammatory disease primarily involving the sacroiliac joints and the axial skeleton, resulting in chronic back pain and stiffness.
-The key treatment goals for AS include improving signs and symptoms of the disease, improving physical function, preventing disability, and slowing or preventing structural damage.
-TNF-α inhibitors (AbbVie’s Humira, Amgen’s Enbrel, Janssen’s Remicade and Simponi, UCB’s Cimzia, and infliximab biosimilars) have demonstrated efficacy in reducing disease activity in AS.
+The key treatment goals for AS include easing the signs and symptoms of the disease, improving physical function, preventing disability, and slowing or preventing structural damage.
+TNF-α inhibitors (AbbVie’s Humira, Amgen’s Enbrel, Janssen’s Remicade and Simponi / Simponi Aria, UCB’s Cimzia, and infliximab biosimilars) have demonstrated efficacy in reducing disease activity in AS.
 All approved agents in this class are perceived as highly effective options for patients who require more-potent therapies beyond first-line nonsteroidal anti-inflammatory drugs (NSAIDs).
-Novartis’s IL-17 inhibitor Cosentyx offers an alternative mechanism of action as the only approved non-TNF biological therapy for AS.
+The interleukin (IL)-17 inhibitors—Novartis’s Cosentyx and the recently approved Taltz (Eli Lilly)—offer an alternative mechanism of action as the only approved non-TNF biological therapies for AS.

 - What patient shares do key therapies and brands garner by line of therapy in newly diagnosed AS patients?
 What are the quarterly trends in prescribing among recently treated and newly diagnosed AS patients?

-- How has Cosentyx been integrated into the treatment algorithm?
+- How has Cosentyx been integrated into the treatment algorithm, and what is its source of business?

 - What percentage of AS patients are treated with monotherapy versus combination therapy?
 What are the most commonly used combinations?